davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/push-for-feedback.md

 preference is to leave everything on their defaults, which is a "no news is good news" configuration where the user is not notified of passing pipelines.
 That is, if you get a notification you know you need to do something.

+## Machine specification

+It's awkward to try to specify which machine you want to run an experiment on with GitLab.
+As a workaround, you often need to disable machines in your CI/CD settings.

+## Inflated history

+One disadvantage to pushing for feedback is that your git history can expand unnecessarily.
+We often don't really want to save the history of tuning a batch size to a new machine, for example.

+It's not as easy to get a machine incrementally ready to run a new experiment.
+Let's say you wanted to pull a 5G dataset to a machine (e.g. with dvc) in order to run an experiment that you don't quite have ready yet.
+If you were only pushing for feedback, you'd be forced to push a commit that pulled that 5G dataset onto the machine early rather than simply going to the machine and pulling it without a new commit.
+Or, you'd have to tell GitLab to run a pipeline on a specific commit; this works but requires you to go a web user interface for something that could have been done on the command line.